thecore21m-btc/.github/profile/README.md

-# THE CORE - ONLINE BITCOIN EDUCATION PLTAFORM
+# THE CORE - BITCOIN EDUCATION
 Welcome to [**THE CORE**](https://github.com/thecore21m-btc) official GitHub Repository.
 We aim to scale up Bitcoin adoption through education, creative content and community Building

 ##  ABOUT THE CORE